-Case fatality rates range from 20% to 90%.
+Case fatality rates range from 25% to 90%, but the average rate is 50%.
 Survivors often have prolonged ill health with significant disability.

 As there is a high likelihood of infected people travelling, all countries should have tested and practised protocols ready for screening and managing patients.

 A severe, often fatal, zoonotic infection caused by infection by a virus of the Filoviridae family (genus Ebolavirus ).
 There are currently 5 known species: Zaire ebolavirus , Sudan ebolavirus , Tai Forest ebolavirus , Bundibugyo ebolavirus , and Reston ebolavirus .
 The Zaire ebolavirus is responsible for the outbreak that started in West Africa in 2014, the largest outbreak since the virus was first discovered in 1976.

 The virus is thought to be initially acquired from infected animals such as bats and non-human primates, but has potential for human-to-human transmission.
 Transmission occurs by close contact with body fluids of infected patients.
 The incubation period after infection is 2 to 21 days (typically 3-12 days).
 Incubation periods may be shorter in children.
 Patients are not considered infectious until they develop symptoms.
 Human infection carries a high case fatality rate depending on the Ebola virus species and quality of supportive care available.